Horton Light Railway: Ewell and Long Grove Railway (1905-1907)

 The required 41 acres (17 hectares) of land were bought in late 1904, and work started on the railway in January 1905.
-The connection and exchange sidings with the London and South Western Railway (L.S.W.R.) were completed in April 1905.
+The connection and exchange sidings with the London and South Western Railway (LSWR) were completed in April 1905.
 Locomotive "Hollymoor" was delivered and using materials delivered by rail and a very large workforce, the railway was completed by June 1905.
 As a freight only railway, light gauge rails and permanent way were adopted, and rather than have run round loops (except at the exchange sidings) the locomotives would propel the loaded wagons.
 With the completion of the railway a second locomotive arrived, No 947, and work commenced on Long Grove Asylum.

 In 1906, a local woman, Mary Tobin, was run down and killed on a level crossing.
 The loco was propelling 12 trucks, and the lookout who should have been on the first truck, was on the fifth as the first four were sheeted over.
 The gates had been left open.
 Foster & Dicksee were found guilty of neglect.
 This resulted in a modification being made to the railway crossing gate, it also required a lookout to stand in the road with a red flag from that point onwards, and 4 mph limit on crossings, with the police to ensure the regulations were obeyed.

 The Long Grove Asylum was completed on time and was opened in mid-1907, after which the line was not used, and under the terms imposed by the local authority the lines were to be lifted at the three level crossings by 24 July 1908.
 Foster & Dicksee were in discussions with London County Council about retaining the line, but the local authority was not happy with Foster & Dicksee operating it, and eventually lifted the rails at the level crossings and sent Foster & Dicksee the bill.